Daily Dose Wellness

 Daily Dose Wellness is a healing practice in the Berkshires that offers trauma-informed mind-body tools and nature-based practices.
 These wellness techniques enable people to self-regulate and empower them to combat debilitating symptoms and the lasting impact of negative life experiences.

 My background is diverse.
-To list just a few of my roles, have taught wellness-related classes, lectures, workshops and retreats around the globe—at the New York Open Center, Canyon Ranch, Omega Institute, Kripalu Center, Miraval, Findhorn Foundation, the American Holistic Medical Association and many others.
+To list just a few of my roles, have taught wellness-related classes, lectures, workshops and retreats around the globe—at the New York Open Center, Canyon Ranch, Omega Institute, Kripalu Center, Miraval Spa of the Berkshires, Findhorn Foundation, the American Holistic Medical Association and many others.
 I am the creator of Lunarhythms Yoga™, a blend of flowing hatha yoga that combines influences of therapeutic, trauma-informed yoga, Ayurveda, chakras, poetry and lunar cycles.
 I have been a survival instructor in the U.S. Air Force, and an actor in New York City.

 > See my Certifications <